-- 1- Das Capital' is written by -

-- a) Max Weber

-- b) Karl Marx

-- c) Lipset

-- d) Alexis de Tocqueville

-- 2-Political Sociology is the study of the interrelation between

-- a) Society & Culture

-- b) Power & Politics

-- c) Politics & Society

-- d) Culture & Politics.

-- 3- Which theory of Marx laid the foundation for the sociology of politics?

-- a) Economic determinism

-- b) Surplus Value

-- c) Alienation

-- d) Positivism

-- 4-Political Sociology as a distinct subject emerged in the

-- a) 1920s

-- b) 1980s

-- c) 1990s

-- d) 1950s

-- 5-When after marriage husband lives in the residence of his wife the system is known as:
+- 1. Discuss main branches of Sociology.

+- 2. What is rural sociology

+- 3. What is the subject matter of urban sociology?
+Objective Question Practice 1-Das Capital' is written by a) Max Weber b) Karl Marx c) Lipset d) Alexis de Tocqueville 2-Political Sociology is the study of the interrelation between a) Society & Culture b) Power & Politics c) Politics & Society d) Culture & Politics.
+3-Which theory of Marx laid the foundation for the sociology of politics? a) Economic determinism b) Surplus Value c) Alienation d) Positivism 4-Political Sociology as a distinct subject emerged in the a) 1920s b) 1980s c) 1990s d) 1950s

 - (a) patronymic family

 - (b) patriarchal family

 - (c) orientation family

 - (d) patrilocal residence family